CloudifySource/cloudify-recipes/services/puppet/README.md

 `applyClasses(Map classes)` - Apply a hash-map of classes and their parameters to the node.
 `puppetExecute(String puppetCode)` - Apply arbitrary puppet code to the node.

-## Additional modules
+## custom puppet features
+<strong>Custom facts</strong>
-This recipe includes the custom facter script `cloudify_facts` that imports cloudify attributes into puppet facts.
-The imported attributes are the global attributes, those of the current application, the current service and the current instance.
+A basic integration of cloudify attributes into puppet is provided by the custom facter script `cloudify_facts` which imports the global attributes, those of the current application, the current service and the current instance.
 The cloudify attributes are coerced into simple string key-value pairs where the original key hierarchy is flattened, prefixed by the attribute type and delimited by underscores (e.g. the global attribute `["k1": ["k2": "v"]]` would become `"global_k1_k2" = "v"`).
-Note that you can expand upon this example to load additional custom modules to your puppet deployment.
+Note that the facts are cached and not updated during the puppet run.

+<strong>Custom function</strong>
+The `get_cloudify_attribute` custom function performs fetching of cloudify attributes during recipe application and allows interaction with other instance, services and application.
+The arguments to the function are:

+1. name - name of the attribute (no default)
+2. type - global/application/service/instance (defaults to global)
+3. application - application name (defaults to current application)
+4. service - service name (defaults to service service)
+5. instance_id - instance id (defaults to current instance)

+example (the following will write the myname attribute of the `hello-puppet` application):
+    file {'my-name':
+      path    => '/tmp/myname',
+      ensure  => present,
+      mode    => 0666,
+      content => get_cloudify_attribute('myname', 'application'),
+    }

+<strong>Custom type</strong>
+The `cloudify_attribute` custom type allows setting a cloudify attributes of any type.
+The arguments are similar to those of the `get_cloudify_attribute` function:

+1. name - name of the attribute (no default)
+2. value - the new value (no default)
+3. type - global/application/service/instance (defaults to global)
+4. application - application name (defaults to current application)
+5. service - service name (defaults to service service)
+6. instance_id - instance id (defaults to current instance)

+example (the following will set/change the myname attribute of the `hello-puppet` application):
+    cloudify_attribute { 'myname':
+        value => 'Inigo Montoya',
+        type => 'application',
+        ensure  => present,
+        application => 'hello-puppet'
+    }